-- 92. For FY2020, the Governance Committee comprised the following: - YBhg.Dato' Albert Yeoh Beow Tit, Chairman - YBhg.
+- 92. For FY2021, the Governance Committee comprised the following: - YBhg.Dato' Albert Yeoh Beow Tit, Chairman - YBhg.
 Datin Zaharah binti Ali, Member - YBhg.
-Professor Dato' Dr Wan Sabri bin Wan Yusof, Member - En.
+Professor Dato' Dr Wan Sabri bin Wan Yusof, Member (retired on 12 December 2021 as a Shariah Committee member due to the Shariah Governance Policy Document's tenure policy). - Dr Akhtarzaite Abdul Aziz, Member (appointed on 12 December 2021). - En.
 Mohd Khalid bin Khairullah, Member/Appointed Actuary - 93.
-YBhg.
-Professor Dato' Dr. Wan Sabri bin Wan Yusof is also a member of the Shariah Committee. - 94.
+On 10 November 2021, the Board resolved that the position of the Chairman of the Shariah Committee will be a permanent member of the Governance Committee.
+Associate Professor Dr Akhtarzaite is currently the Chairman of the Shariah Committee and was appointed as a Governance Committee member, in replacement of YBhg.
+Professor Dato' Dr Wan Sabri bin Wan Yusof. - 94.
 The primary objective of the Governance Committee is to discover, support and maintain the balance in addressing the interests of the Company's stakeholders such as its shareholders, management and the government, whilst giving special attention to the interests of its Takaful participants. - 95.
 The Governance Committee carries out the functions set out in its Board-approved written terms of reference.
 The duties and responsibilities of the Governance Committee are, amongst others, to develop and recommend to the Board a set of effective corporate governance policies and procedures applicable to the Takaful undertaking, including the formulation of appropriate business conduct and code of ethics for the Company's employees and agents.
 The Governance Committee is also responsible to monitor the financial management of the Takaful undertaking, particularly in reserving and distribution of underwriting surplus and/or investment profit.
 In addition, the Governance Committee will regularly carry out a full analysis in order to detect and mitigate any conflict of interest in the course of operating and management of the Takaful funds, especially on the costs and expenses chargeable to the Takaful funds and to consider the best solutions to address the Company's stakeholder's interests by focusing on the Takaful participants' interests and concerns in the management of the Takaful fund. - 96.
-The Governance Committee held a total of two meetings in 2020.
+The Governance Committee deliberated on the following matters including but not limited to: surplus and investment income distribution, governance related matters, treating customer fairly, public communications to stakeholders and complaint handling.